open-eid/CDOC2/cdoc2-system-docs/docs/01_use_case_model/ch03_use_cases.md

 6c.
 Client does not receive shares from each CSS because a share is missing or expired:

-1. Client displays user a notification that the container cannot be decrypted anymore.
+1. Client displays user a notification that the Container cannot be decrypted anymore.
 2. Use case ends.

 6d.
 Decryption or HMAC validation fails:

-1. Client displays user a notification that the container is corrupted.
+1. Client displays user a notification that the Container is corrupted.
 2. Use case ends.

 **Alternative Scenario (Smart-ID, Client already has authenticated session)**